8th Pamana Heritage Awards

-- Jeric Hombria Tan – New Mexico Tech, Civil Engineering (now in California) (May 2017)
+- Jeric Hombria Tan – New Mexico Tech, Civil Engineering (now in California) (May 2017).
+Represented by Dad, Jesse.

 - Sean Delica, Academy for Technology & Classic (May 2017)

 - Justin Carl Hontanosas, Rio Rancho HS (now in Colorado) (May 2017).
 Represented by Mom’s friend, Stephanie.

 - Yoko Kentilitisca, St. Pius X HS (May 2017)